 We sat down with NY Times and USA Today best-selling author Jennifer Probst to discuss cinematic book trailers.
-We at Film 14 try to get as many perspectives as possible on the subject, that’s why we routinely interview our filmmakers, actors, and above all, the authors that these trailers were made for.
-Jennifer has a lot of insightful things to say about her book trailer for the hugely popular Marriage to a Billionaire series, as well as book trailers in general.
+We at Film 14 try to get as many perspectives as possible on the subject, that’s why we routinely interview our filmmakers, actors, and above all, the authors that our book trailer productions are based on.
+Jennifer has a lot of insightful things to say about her book trailer for the hugely popular Marriage to a Billionaire series, as well as book trailer services in general.

 1. When/how did you first learn about the term “book trailer” and what was your initial reaction to the idea?